SORMAS-Foundation/SORMAS-Docker/README.md

 # Docker Images for SORMAS

+---
+**NOTE**

+For production usage, ONLY checkout from the release-tags, because only these contain working and tested images!

+---

 **SORMAS** (Surveillance Outbreak Response Management and Analysis System) is an open source eHealth system - consisting of separate web and mobile apps - that is geared towards optimizing the processes used in monitoring the spread of infectious diseases and responding to outbreak situations.

 ## Project Objectives